bsn-si/coupon-activationclient/README.md

 yarn build
 ```

-Also you can preset RPC url and contract address from `.env` before build.
+Also you can preset RPC URL and contract address from `.env` before build.

 ```
-# You can preset rpc node url
+# You can preset RPC node URL
 RPC_URL=ws://127.0.0.1:9944
 # You can preset contract address
 CONTRACT=<contract address hex or ss58>